Ed Stein (cartoonist): Education

-Stein attended high school in Waco, Texas and college at the University of Denver, graduating with a B.F.A in 1969.
+Stein was born in a family of Jewish descent.
+He attended high school in Waco, Texas and college at the University of Denver, graduating with a B.F.A in 1969.

 Other work

-Stein worked for many Colorado-based publications including Cervi's Journal and The Rocky Mountain Business Journal (since renamed, Colorado Business Journal) before joining the Rocky Mountain News as staff editorial cartoonist in 1978, a position he has held ever since.
-He was the President of the Association of American Editorial Cartoonists in 1988.
+Stein worked for many Colorado-based publications including Cervi's Journal and The Rocky Mountain Business Journal (since renamed Colorado Business Journal).
+For a short while, he was co-publisher of the College Press Service, before joining the Rocky Mountain News as staff editorial cartoonist in 1978, a position he held until the paper's 2009 closure.

+He was the President of the Association of American Editorial Cartoonists (AAEC) in 1988.

 In 2006, Stein co-hosted the 2006 AAEC Cartoonist's Convention, which was held in Denver.